alexracape/alexracape.github.io/content/Noodles.md

 ## Rigatoni

-A server library that allows users to create NOODLES sessions and share 3D data in real-time.
+A server library that allows users to create NOODLES sessions and share their data.

 [View the Website →](https://insightcenternoodles.github.io/Rigatoni/) [View on GitHub →](https://github.com/InsightCenterNoodles/Rigatoni)

 ## Orzo

 A 3D rendering application built from scratch using ModernGL and Python.
 It has been used regularly by researchers for testing and developing NOODLES sessions.
-I built the shaders from scratch using GLSL and linear algebra, and I tested the application on geometries as large as 12M triangles.
+I built the shaders from scratch using GLSL, and I tested the application on geometries as large as 12M triangles.

 [View the Website →](https://insightcenternoodles.github.io/Orzo/) [View on GitHub →](https://github.com/InsightCenterNoodles/Orzo)